yxlow07/PHPTemplate/README.md

 - [ ] Run file for CLI use
 - [ ] Database handling
 - [ ] Other features to be added

+## Features on suspension (Lack of knowledge / Quality of Life improvements)
+- [ ] Server base path dynamically implemented (Requires more testing)
+- [ ] Enable set 404 and from a class/method (Reflection Builtin class)
+- [ ] ENV file autoloads (Eg: header and footer files)

 ## In depth view of the mechanics
 [Here](https://github.com/yxlow07/PHPTemplate/blob/main/references/Start.md)